 Bay is an evergreen tree with aromatic leaves and shiny grey bark.
 In spring it develops small, yellowish flowers and in autumn the tree bears dark, purple berries.
 It is a tall tree that is often kept small by growing it in a container.
 It is hardy to -7C but if temperatures fall below that the tree should be covered with horticultural fleece or taken indoors until the weather changes.

-Varieties of Bay
+Varieties of Bay Leaf Plants

-There are several varieties to choose from, including:
+There are several varieties to choose from, including:-

-- Aurea – young foliage is yellow
+- Aurea – young foliage is yellow.

-- Angustifolia, or willow-leaf bay – leaves are narrower
+- Angustifolia, or willow-leaf bay – leaves are narrower.

-- Undulata – leaves have wavy edges
+- Undulata – leaves have wavy edges.

-Where to Grow Your Bay Tree
+Where to Grow Your Bay Leaf Plant

-Your bay tree should be sited in a sheltered area in full, or part sun.
+Your bay leaf plant should be sited in a sheltered area in full, or part sun.
 It can tolerate most soils, as long as it is well drained.
 Dig a deep hole 1m wide and deep and half-fill back with soil and organic matter such as well-rotted animal manure or compost.
 Place the tree in the soil so it stands straight.
 Check the original soil mark on the trunk and ensure the tree is sitting to the same depth.
 Fill the hole back with soil and firm the soil around the trunk with your feet.
 Water well.

 Caring for Your Bay Tree